q121212/ImageNeuaralNet/README.md

 Models folder is a part of project for creating iconic images and storing handled images and image's galleries for different sign for ImageNeuralNet.
 For learning this network in future.

 Extract folder is a module for extracting different objects from images.
 Currently is being developed by the implementation of the extraction of segments.

+Transform folder is a module for simple transformation of images, like horizontal and vertical summation, etc.